7 Steps to Importing and Selling Products from China

 1. The Market: Choosing Your Product

-It’s easier to choose a product for an existing need.
+It’s easier to choose a product to match an existing need.
 Importing for a pre-existing market is more accessible than starting from scratch.
-You may have a fantastic idea for a product, a new revolutionary item that you ‘feel’ people will line up for.
-YES, that’s fun and exciting but don’t bet on it to provide a primary source of revenue.
+You may have a fantastic idea for a product, a new item that you ‘feel’ people will line up for.
+YES, fun and exciting but don’t bet on it to provide a source of revenue.

 2. Sourcing: Finding Manufacturers in China